AmanRB13/Galleryapp/README.md

-Gallery App
+# Gallery App

-I have made the gallery app where images are loaded from api .
-Users have to option to add the image to favorites section and also remove the images from favorites section.
+I have made a gallery app where images are loaded from an API.

+## Features
+- Users can add images to the favorites section
+- Users can remove images from the favorites section
-Users can also delete the image.
+- Users can delete images